 I am just going to come out and say it, Richardson’s New Mexico Cuisine in Phoenix had tastier dishes than the state of New Mexico!
-I have traveled through New Mexico over the last two decades and have stayed in both Santa Fe and Albuquerque several times.
-I have been down to Carlsbad Caverns, Roswell and many towns in between.
-I have also tasted great cuisine in New Mexico but I was floored by the flavors and the quality of my dining experience at Richardson’s.
+I have traveled throughout New Mexico over the last two decades, and have stayed in both Santa Fe and Albuquerque several times.
+I have been down to Carlsbad Caverns, Roswell, and many towns in between.
+I have also tasted great cuisine in New Mexico, but I was floored by the flavors and the quality of my dining experience at Richardson’s.
 It beat anything that I had tried in New Mexico.

 For a quick trip to New Mexico without leaving Central Phoenix, join us at Richardson’s, where proprietor Richardson Browne has been dishing up hearty New Mexican-inspired fare, like carne adovada, smoked turkey enchiladas and bacon wrapped shrimp, as well as fresh seafood and steaks since 1988.– Richardson’s Restaurant Website

-I came in due to a recommendation from another foodie on Yelp and since then I told him he was my ‘Gastronomic Bestie’.
+I came in due to a recommendation from another foodie on Yelp, and since then I told him he was my ‘Gastronomic Bestie’.
 The next morning after eating at Richardson’s, I was already recommending this place to my friends in Phoenix and beyond.
-Richardson’s is a remarkable restaurant, not only for the food but the friendly staff and the casual upscale ambiance.
-It is a great place for Happy Hour, a hearty meal, a drink at the bar, a business meeting or date night.
+Richardson’s is a remarkable restaurant not only for the food, but the friendly staff and the casual upscale ambiance.
+It is a great place for Happy Hour, a hearty meal, a drink at the bar, a business meeting, or a date night.

 I decided to come in for Happy Hour because when I called a few days prior, the hostess said to come in before 6:00.
-That is when the restaurant gets busy and since this place is quiet intimate, my wait might have been long.
-Richardson’s does take reservations but not for one person and I did not want to sit at the bar.
+That is when the restaurant will get busy, and since this place is quite intimate my wait might have been long.
+Richardson’s does take reservations but not for one person, and I did not want to sit at the bar.
 They were very accommodating and I was seated inside a full booth, which worked out well for me and my spread out food.

-I came in for Happy Hour and I am glad that I did.
-The Happy Hour menu was filled with New Mexico and South West inspired starters.
+I came in for Happy Hour, and I am glad that I did.
+The Happy Hour menu was filled with New Mexican and Southwestern inspired starters.
 I decided on variety of appetizers because I wanted to try a bit of everything.
 I thought by ordering three “small plates” that I would not get filled up.
 I was very wrong!

 —— On The Table ——